Berth facilities

 Rattray * | 397m | 084/264 | 4.5m | 4.2m | 0.3m | 3.9m | 4.6m |

-N.B Prior to any movements to the berths refers to the latest sounding chart for the most recent sounding details.
+2) Prior to any movements to the berths, refer to the latest sounding chart for the most recent sounding details.
 Actual soundings may differ from the official NZ 6612 chart.
+To request latest sounding chart, email the Port Otago Marine Team.

-The following table outlines the Static UKC values within Port Otago navigable channels:
+Static UKC values within Port Otago navigable channels

 AREA |